 The U.S. Bureau of Labor Statistics has predicted that medical assistant jobs will grow by 19% between 2019-2029.
 Likewise, phlebotomy jobs are projected to grow 17%.
 Therefore, a lot of career opportunities for medical assistants and phlebotomists.

+Now that you know the differences of a medical assistant vs phlebotomy career, we would be happy to help you get on the right educational path if you are leaning towards phlebotomy.
 If you believe phlebotomy is the career for you, we are here to assist you along your journey.
 At PhlebotomyU, we offer an accredited CPT-1 course for future phlebotomists, in which they gain over 80 hours of hands-on clinical training and 40-120 hours of practical experience through our externship program.

 To learn more about the PhlebotomyU CPT-1 course, contact us today.